 ‘Music nurtures the soul…’

-Mount Beauty Secondary College provides an excellent Instrumental Music Program developed through years of experience and hard work.
+Mount Beauty Secondary College provides an Instrumental Music Program developed through years of experience and hard work.
 The program provides a valuable extra-curricular experience for many students.

 Music students attend weekly lessons with our qualified and talented music staff.
 Lessons are in small groups of up to four students.
 These lessons are held during class time; times are alternated weekly to ensure students are not repeatedly missing the same class.
 Regular home practice is expected to ensure maximum skill development.